RexNightingale/Heatmiser-v3-MQTT/README.md

 For the actual running of the scripts I have just used a Raspberry PI Model B.  It does not have to be that powerful for this lot.
 As it happens I have been using one for monitoring my boiler, so it was just as easy to use that.

 In theory when running the scripts and assuming that you have set the right IP addresses and port numbers, then this should just all fire up and off you go.
-However, I did have quite a few teething problems when starting off.
-Trial and error with a lot of this and a good dose of WireShark.
+However, I did have quite a few teething problems when starting off with the serial interface and getting anything meaningful back from the Heatmiser set-up.
+Trial and error with a lot of this and a good dose of WireShark into the mix.

 # MQTT Broker